 Who runs these homes?

-Resident house parents and youth workers offer substantial support to their young people, promoting physical and social wellbeing.
-An education programme offering literacy and numeracy training runs in both homes during the week along with scheduled and supervised activities that are a positive alternative to their offending behaviours.
+Resident house parents and youth workers offer substantial support to their rangatahi, promoting physical and social wellbeing.
+An education programme offering literacy and numeracy training runs in both homes during the week, along with scheduled and supervised activities that are a positive alternative to negative social behaviours.

-Who can be placed in the Group homes?
+Who can be placed in our homes?

 Since 2010 our group home in Otara has opened its doors to over 1000 young males.
-Caring for up to 5 young people at any given time, the team of trained youth workers review client placements 24/7, with engagement that gears the young people towards positive reintegration in their family/whanau and communities.
+Caring for up to five rangatahi at any given time, the team of trained youth workers review client placements 24/7, with engagement that supports the rangatahi in having a positive reintegration with their family/whānau and communities.